IllinoisExperts/funding_text_public/README.md

 Each Research output's UUID must be included in the csv file.
 If the UUID is not included in the current export from Pure, navigate to Administrator > Export to Excel > Research outputs and add UUID to the export configuration (preferrably as the first column).

-To export for initial update of existing Research outputes:
+To export for initial update of existing Research outputs:

 * In the Pure backend, navigate to Editor > Research outputs.
 * Apply the filter "Funding information" (and select "Funding Text - With"--The program is not equipped to handle API responses that do not have funding text present and this will likely cause a fatal error).